adku1173/acoupipe/README.rst

         |   'sample_freq'
         |   ...

-Since the sample index acts as the group header, correct order is always maintained.
+Correct order is always maintained.
 This is important when multiple source cases are simulated in parallel tasks.

 **TFRecord format**

 The TFRecord_ file format is a binary file format to store sequences of data developed by Tensorflow_.
-In case of running the simulation with multiple CPU threads, the initial simulation order of the source cases may not be maintained in the file.
+In case of running the simulation with multiple CPU threads, the initial sampling order of the source cases may not be maintained in the file.
 The exact case number can be reconstructed with the :code:`idx` and :code:`seeds` features when the file is parsed.